AndrewGarwood/BKWatch-CodingChallenge/README.md

 The file formats are not documented, but you can deduce the formats by examing their contents.
-The challenge is to write a python script `challenge.py`, desgined to be run from the command line, that accepts a list of pathnames of files in any of the above formats, parses them, and writes a JSON-encoded list of the combined addresses to standard output, sorted by ZIP code in ascending order.
+The challenge is to write a python script `challenge.py`, designed to be run from the command line, that accepts a list of pathnames of files in any of the above formats, parses them, and writes a JSON-encoded list of the combined addresses to standard output, sorted by ZIP code in ascending order.
 You can assume that the the format of each file corresponds to its extension, as illustrated by